merthann/The-Past-Informs-the-Future/ARCHITECTURE.md

 ## Notes

 > [!NOTE]
-> - **N=5** minute intervals are recommended since momentum shifts in football are typically observed within this timeframe.
+> - **N=3** minute intervals are recommended since momentum shifts in football are typically observed within this timeframe.
 > - **k=1 or k=2** are recommended as starting values; higher k values increase computational cost.
-> - The **rating** feature has been removed from interval graphs because it is a post-match metric and would cause data leakage.
+> - The rating feature has been removed from interval graphs because it represents a cumulative player performance summary up to that timestamp rather than a discrete in-match event, making it redundant with the temporal features already captured by the model.

 > [!TIP]
-> Event-based `avg_x` and `avg_y` computation reflects the positions where the player was actually active during that interval, providing a more dynamic representation compared to static `player_positions.csv` data.
+> Event-based `avg_x` and `avg_y` computation reflects the positions where the player was actually active during that interval, providing a dynamic representation.